4.86 from 7 votes

 Servings: 5

-This decadent, rich and creamy creme fraiche pasta couldn’t be easier.
-Made in under 15 minutes.
+This creamy creme fraiche pasta couldn’t be easier.
+It's made in under 20 minutes and one of my favourite dinner recipes!

 Ingredients